GrofGraf/octobercms-contact-form/README.md

 * Setup [reCaptcha](https://www.google.com/recaptcha/admin) in case you want to enable human verification test and protect your website from spam and abuse

 ## Settings
 This plugin creates a Settings menu item, found by navigating to **Settings > Marketing > Contact Form**.
-This page allows the setting of captcha validation, confirmation message, input labels, button text or enabling file upload for attachments.
+This page allows the setting of captcha validation, confirmation message, input labels, button text or enabling file upload for attachments and auto-reply.

-If [Translate](https://octobercms.com/plugin/rainlab-translate) is enabled, labels and button text are translatable.
+If [Translate](https://octobercms.com/plugin/rainlab-translate) is enabled, auto-reply email, button text and labels are translatable.

 ## Usage
 You can put the contact form on any front-end page.
 Add the `contactForm` component to a page or layout.